For immediate release:

 Other initiatives include a new national entitlement for the School Clothing Grant, to help with the costs of uniforms and sports kits, and new support for after-school and holiday childcare, helping parents work more flexibly and increase their incomes.

-The report comes after independent analysis found that, if the Scottish Government did nothing, Tory welfare cuts would mean 38% of Scottish children would be in relative poverty by 2030/31.
+The report comes after independent analysis found that, if the Scottish Government did nothing, UK Government welfare cuts would mean 38% of Scottish children would be in relative poverty by 2030/31.

 Commenting, Clare Haughey MSP said: